duraanali/reactstarwars/README.md

 - [ ] Follow the documentation to learn how to fetch a list of "people".
 However, don't spend _too_ long on this.
 Here is a link for you to follow if you've looked around the docs for about 15 minutes or so and haven't found where to go - [Secret Link to Awesomeness 🤫](https://swapi.dev/documentation).
 - [ ] Set the data you fetch to state.
 - [ ] Map over the list and render a component for each character on the page.
+- [ ] Do the same thing for Star Wars films.
-- [ ] You must have at least one element for each star wars character in the data set.
+- [ ] You must have at least one element for each star wars character or film in the data set.
 - [ ] The elements must be styled with either Reactstrap or MaterialUI - don't rely on browser default styles.

 ### Stage 2

 Add a Router to this application by using React Router.

+- [ ] Install React Router Dom using this command `npm install react-router-dom`.
 - [ ] You'll start by wrapping your `root` component in the `Router` component.
+- [ ] Declare your routes with `Route`.
 - [ ] Declare your routes with `Route`.
 - [ ] Then make it so you can navigate to your routes using `Link`.
 - [ ] Create three `routes` in your `App` component, one at `'/'` for your `Home` component,and one at `/films` for your Star War movies and `/people` for Star War characters.